 Pop the asparagus into the oven on the highest shelf under the broiler.
-Broil for around 8-10 minutes or just until the edges begin to crisp and darken.
+Broil for around 8 to 10 minutes or just until the edges begin to crisp and darken.

-Let the asparagus cool slightly before cutting them into 1/2 inch long segments.
+Let the asparagus cool slightly before cutting them into 1/2-inch segments.
 Arrange the cut asparagus on a plate and crumble the feta over the top.
 Serve the dish right away or at room temperature.

 Please note that not all hot sauces are created equal.
 Use caution and your own preferred taste when seasoning this dish!